qrvey/partner-portal/docs/embedding/widgets/analytics/formula-modal.md

 ## Configuration Object

 Formulas Modal does not need configuration object passed as component property.
+Instead the configuration is passed in with via the ON_AN_OPEN_FORMULAS_MODAL event.